t-karasova/grs-samples-python/tutorial_filtering.md

 ## Let's get started

-The filtering in Retail Service is a powerful and convenient search feature, it serves you to fine tune the search request according to your or your customer's needs.
+Filtering in Retail Service is a powerful and convenient search feature.
+It lets you fine-tune search requests according to your or your customer's needs.

-- You can filter by single or multiple fields.
+- You can filter by a single or multiple fields.
-- You can filter by textual or numerical fields, or both
+- You can filter by text or numeric fields, or both
-- You can use expression language for constructing a predicate for each field
+- You can use an expression language for constructing a predicate for each field
-- You can combine different expressions with logical operators
+- You can combine different expressions with the help of logical operators

 See, the posibilities are impresive.